 The trial will be conducted in two parts: single ascending dose and multiple ascending dose.
 The primary objectives will be to assess the safety and tolerability of STK-001, as well as to characterize human pharmacokinetics.
 A secondary objective will be to assess the efficacy as an adjunctive antiepileptic treatment with respect to the percentage change from baseline in convulsive seizure frequency over 12-week treatment period.
-We also intend to measure non-seizure aspects of the disease, such as cognitive function and quality of life as secondary endpoints.
-These endpoints as well as other exploratory endpoints will be informed based on our planned observational study, which is designed to evaluate the course of neurodevelopmental status and adaptive status, quality of life, gait and ambulation in patients with Dravet syndrome over a timespan of two years.
+We also intend to measure non-seizure aspects of the disease, such as cognitive function, behavior, sleep or quality of life as exploratory endpoints.
+These exploratory endpoints will be informed based on our planned observational study, which is designed to evaluate the course of neurodevelopmental status and adaptive status, quality of life, gait and ambulation in patients with Dravet syndrome over a timespan of two years.
 To help identify patients eligible for our studies, we have an ongoing partnership with Invitae Corporation to offer epilepsy panel testing at no cost to any child up to 60 months who has had an unprovoked seizure.
-We expect to enroll approximately 36 children and adolescents in this observational study, and these patients will be eligible for enrollment in our Phase 1/2 clinical trial.
+Patients enrolled in our observational study will be eligible for enrollment in our Phase 1/2 clinical trial.